Our Work

 EmilyTest is a charity committed to improving Gender-Based Violence (GBV) prevention, intervention and support at universities and colleges throughout the UK and Ireland.
 EmilyTest was set up in memory of Emily Drouet, an 18 year old student who was subjected to a sustained campaign of GBV from a fellow student and later took her own life (you can read Emily’s story here).

-Emily’s experience, alongside the findings of extensive research carried out by EmilyTest, identified significant gaps in knowledge, understanding and practice around GBV within universities and colleges.
+Emily’s story, alongside the findings of extensive research carried out by EmilyTest, identified significant gaps in knowledge, understanding and practice around GBV within universities and colleges.
 EmilyTest has since worked with institutions throughout the UK and Ireland to address this gap through delivery of:

 Gender-Based Violence Charter